How to Correctly Roll a Kayak

 Why Learn to Roll a Kayak?

-Whether you are planning to boat solo or going out with a group, such as a Colorado River kayaking adventure with Blazin’ Paddles, learning to roll a kayak is an important safety skill.
-You may already be familiar with the wet exit, which is a means of exiting the boat when you flip.
+Whether planning to boat solo or go out with a group, such as a Colorado River kayaking adventure with Blazin’ Paddles, learning to roll a kayak is an important safety skill.
+You may already be familiar with the wet exit, which means exiting the boat when you flip.
 However, rolling a kayak is the next step beyond a wet exit.
 When you roll a kayak, you stay in the boat rather than exit into the water.
-While it’s okay to completely exit your kayak when you are boating in flat and calm waters, it is generally safer to stay in your kayak when you are kayaking in rapids and fast-moving rivers.
+While it’s okay to completely exit your kayak when boating in flat and calm waters, it is generally safer to stay in your kayak when you are kayaking in rapids and fast-moving rivers.
 Even if you have not yet ventured out onto swiftly-moving waters, you may find that learning to roll your boat builds confidence as you build your level of kayaking skills.

 Types of Kayak Rolls